 A page will open dynamically with a form to fill the necessary information about the columns under the respective table.
 Each form represents one column of that table.
 After filling out one form, click on to the “Add column” button to move on to the next column.

-A column will be created named Plan 1 under Hosting Service table.
+A column will be created with the name Plan 1 under the Hosting Service table.
 We can click the “Add Column” button to add more columns to the table.

-This way, you can create one more column into the table.
+This way, you can add more columns into the table.
 The interface will look like this if you add one more.

 Consequently, the interface looks like this.